Oracle Java Licensing and Audit FAQ Guide

 Additionally, in the commercial realm:

 - Java SE Subscription Agreement: This isn’t a “license type” for a download, but rather a commercial contract you enter with Oracle to get support and the rights to use Java in production.
-It works alongside the above – e.g., if you have a Java SE Subscription, you can use Java 8 under an extended support license via Oracle’s support site (My Oracle Support) beyond what the public OTN download allows.
+It works in conjunction with the above – e.g., if you have a Java SE Subscription, you can use Java 8 under an extended support license via Oracle’s support site (My Oracle Support) beyond what the public OTN download allows.

 Understanding these is important for compliance.
 For instance, you might download Java 11 under the OTN license (which lets you test it), but to run it in production, you’d need the Java SE Subscription (a commercial entitlement).